magicleap/developer-portal-docs/docs/guides/arcloud/ova.md

 :::caution
 You must be logged in to the Developer Portal for these links to appear.
-You can log in by clicking the "person" icon in the upper-righthandside of the window at the link above.
+You can log in by clicking the "person" icon in the upper-right hand side of the window at the link above.

 To download an image the approval of the
 [Software License Agreement](https://www.magicleap.com/software-license-agreement-ml2) is required.